IIIF/awesome-iiif/contributing.md

 - If you are adding a new section include a description of what belongs under that heading and an entry to the Contents.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
+- Add new items to the end of the list.
 - Comment on why something is awesome.
 Links are great, but give someone a reason to follow the link.
 - Make an individual pull request for each suggestion.
 - Check your spelling and grammar.
 Start each item with an uppercase character and end it with a period.